IT Monitoring in the Era of Containers: Tapping into eBPF Observability

 In order to pursue such goals, IT should look into inter-container traffic and intra-container events and correlate this data with other metrics and information gathered, thereby identifying where the trouble starts: container, process, and user.

 One Place for Metrics, Events and Network Traffic

-eBPF opens one more channel to gain observability in the inner systems required to link anomalous behavior and performance variations in distributed containerized environments.
+eBPF opens one more channel to gain observability beyond monitoring in the inner systems required to link anomalous behavior and performance variations in distributed containerized environments.
 But in order to connect the dots, all the information from metrics, events and intra/inter container events need to be in one platform capable of fully utilizing this data and cross-analyzing it in conjunction.